Classification: Tyrosine Kinase Inhibitor

 Less common, but important side effects can include:

 - Hemorrhage (Bleeding): Serious bleeding has also occurred in patients treated with this medication.
 People who have a history of serious bleeding should not take this medication.
 If you take aspirin, non-steroidal anti-inflammatory medications (i.e. Motrin, ibuprofen, naproxen) or other medication that interferes with blood clotting, let your healthcare provider know.
 Signs of bleeding can include: blood in the stool or dark, tarry stools, coughing up or vomiting blood or vomit that looks like coffee grounds.
 While some bleeding, such as a nosebleed, may not seem like much of a concern, you should notify your healthcare team right away if you develop bleeding of any sort.
+Your provider may perform blood tests to monitor your INR levels, which tell how quickly your blood clots.

 - GI Tear or Fistula: This medication can cause a tear in the intestinal wall, also called a gastrointestinal perforation, or a fistula (whole connecting two parts of your GI tract).
 Signs of this can include: new or worsening pain in the abdomen, new abdominal swelling, chills, fever, constipation, nausea or vomiting.
 If you experience any of these, contact your healthcare provider immediately or go to the emergency room.